Putivlsky Uyezd

+History

+On 16 October 1925, amidst a series of minor territorial exchanges between the Russian SFSR, the Ukrainian SSR, and the Byelorussian SSR, the former area of Putivlsky Uyezd (excluding the former territory of Kurnets Volost) was transferred from the Russian SFSR to the Ukrainian SSR.
+The western portion of the territory was incorporated into Konotop Okruha, and the eastern portion was incorporated into Hlukhiv Okruha.

 Demographics

 At the time of the Russian Empire Census of 1897, Putivlsky Uyezd had a population of 164,133.
 Of these, 52.5% spoke Ukrainian, 46.9% Russian, 0.4% Yiddish, 0.1% Polish and 0.1% Romani as their native language.